 City of Cupertino Mayor, Rod G. Sinks, said at a March 19, 2015 ribbon-cutting ceremony for the project, "Cupertino Electric very swiftly and without incident" installed the solar system that we are "very, very happy with."

-As part of the project scope, Cupertino Electric completed underground work, installed a step-down transformer and installed conduit for car chargers that will be used to charge City of Cupertino fleet vehicles.
+As part of the project scope, Cupertino Electric completed underground work, installed a step-down transformer and installed conduit intended for charging for the City of Cupertino fleet vehicles.

 In its first year of operation, the 103 kW solar project is expected to save the city $25,000 in energy costs and will offset 74 percent of energy usage at the fleet service building.
 The project was built under a County of Alameda initiative that unites 19 Bay Area agencies building 186 separate solar projects for the purpose of leveraging the joint purchasing power and technical processes of the larger group.